 The final section contained two open-ended questions and the full set of responses can be read in the dataset.
 We received over 3,000 words of comments and analysed attitudes towards plain legal English or more traditional drafting styles.

 In 2019, we plan to develop this research further through workshops.
-We are organising an afternoon workshop for the CIOL Translation Division on Saturday 19 May in London and invite you to join us (registration will start in January).
+We are organising an afternoon workshop for the CIOL Translation Division on Saturday 19 May in London and invite you to join us (click here for more info and registration).
 The day is aimed at legal translators and will feature talks by Sue Leschen in the morning.
 We are also considering a second stage to ask different translators to translate the same document so that we can perform comparative analysis on their drafting styles.

 For now we have limited the work to contract translations, although we also believe it would be interesting to look at translations of legislation and judgments.
 Maeva and myself are both practising translators with limited time for research.
 Please contact us if you would like to get involved, or you can also download the full dataset below.

 For more, please see the Part 2, the Further Reading section or our article Putting on the (legal) style: should translations use modern or traditional drafting? (© ITI Bulletin 2018).